Local convertibility and the quantum simulation of edge states in many-body systems: The symmetric ground state

+In figure \ref{fig:correigen} we plot these eigenvalues $\nu_j$ as a function of the magnetic field for As explained in the methods section, in the Ising chain, the $2^L$ states within a block of $L$ consecutive sites can be constructed in terms of individual quasi-particle excitations, which can be either occupied or empty.
+These excitations are in general delocalized, with a typical size set by the correlation length.
+However, a $\mathbb{Z}_2$ symmetric state possesses one special excitation, with support lying at the opposite edges of the block and formed by two Majorana edge states \cite{kitaev2000}.
+When the block is extended to the whole system ($L=N$), the block excitations coincide with the systems' excitations, including the boundary states.

+The entanglement between two subsystems $A$ and $B$ can be extracted from the $2 L$ eigenvalues $\pm \ii \nu_j$ of the correlation matrix Eq.~(\ref{Bdef}) incorporating the correlations of the excitations within the spin block.
+Here $L$ is the number of lattice sites in $A$.
+The eigenvalues of the reduced density matrix can then be constructed out of the $\nu_j$'s, using (\ref{lambdadef}) in the methods section.
+The $\nu$'s can be interpreted as sort of occupation numbers, since they capture the overlaps between each block quasi-particle excitation and the ground state, according to (\ref{Bmodes}): $\nu_j =0$ means that this block excitation is half filled and half empty in the ground state, while $\nu_j = 1$ indicates that the excitation is either completely occupied or not present at all.

-In figure \ref{fig:correigen} we plot the correlation matrix ``eigenvalues'' $\nu_j$'s as a function of the magnetic field for $L=2$ and $L=10$.
-We notice that in both cases only one mode has a non trivial behavior, while the other eigenvalues stay approximately constant around unity (with significant deviations only close to the QPT, as the correlation length diverges).
-In the sense specified above, these modes with $\nu_j \simeq 1$ defines the {\it bulk states}.
-In contrast, the non-trivial eigenvalue $\nu_0$ is close to zero for $h<1$; correspondingly, only half of the fermionic excitation is present in the spin-block (\ref{Bmodes}): as we anticipated, {\it by cutting the chain into two subregions, we severed the dominant inter-site correlation and hence generated two unpaired Majorana edge states.}
+$L=2$ and $L=10$.
+Notice that in both cases only one block excitation has a non-trivial behavior, while the other eigenvalues stay approximately constant around unity in all phases.
+Significant deviations happen only close to the QPT (as the correlation length diverges).
+As discussed, the modes with $\nu_j \simeq 1$ define bulk states.
+In contrast, the non-trivial eigenvalue is close to zero for $h \simeq 0$ and rises rapidly toward $1$ crossing the QPT at $h=1$: in the ferromagnetic phase, it corresponds to an block excitation which is neither occupied, nor empty.
+By cutting the chain into two subregions, we severed the dominant inter-site correlation and hence generated two unpaired Majorana edge states (see Fig.~\ref{Majorana}).
+We noticed, however, that as $h$ increases, the occupation number of this edge excitation increase, indicating edge state recombination.

-Now that we discussed the behavior of the eigenvalues of ${\cal B}_L$ and the role of the boundary states, we proceed to analyze the Renyi entropies and the issue of differential local convertibility.
-We present the results for the two extreme limits: $L=2$ and $L \to \infty$.
+Having discussed the behavior of the eigenvalues $\nu_j$'s and the role of the boundary states, it is straightforward to analyze the R\'{e}nyi entropy and address the issue of differential local convertibility.
+It is interesting to concentrate on the two extreme limits: $L=2$ and $L \to \infty$.